anahitasocial/anahita/README.md

 ================
 Version: 4.0.1 Birth Release

+Anahita is a social networking platform and framework for building knowledge sharing apps and services.

-Anahita is an open source knowledge networking platform and framework.
-Anahita is available under the GPL3 license.
+Anahita is fully open source and available under the GPL3 license.
 Use Anahita to develop:

 1. knowledge sharing networks
 2. project management and collaboration environments